kennyhyun/linuxdev/README.md

 Docker tend to use many small files especially for node.js

 If the main storage has not enough inodes, docker can fail because of the disk space.
-You can check that `df -h` has some free space but `df -hi` could show a low free space.
+You can check that `df -h` has some free space but `df -hi` shows a low free space.

 BTW, You can prune unused file by following docker command but it would rebuild required files soon.